luizpericolo/styleguide/board-team/README.md

 # Get rid of dead code

-Unless it is a model without proper migration, all code that are not being used should be killed.
-It also includes code in the frontend and libaries.
+Unless it is a model without proper migrations, all code that is not being used should be killed.
+It also includes code in the frontend and libraries.

 # Security